 Garden Cafe (Woodstock)

 6 Old Forge Rd., Woodstock, NY | 845-679- 3600

-“Working with a plant-based menu is clean, kind, and creative,” says Lea.
+“Working with a plant-based menu is clean, kind, and creative,” says owner Lea Haas.
 “It’s a win-win — good for you, the planet, and the animals.
 Our food is prepared with the best local and organic ingredients with the talent of Chef Christine Moss and our fantastic team.”